andreasmhallberg/readingnotes/Younes, 2007. On “I‘rāb”, Power, and Language Reform in the Arab World.md

   > Interpolation [*taqdīr*] turned a presumably scientific enterprise into a faith-baised institution, wherby everything could be "explained" by a hidden force to which only the grammarians had access and which the public had to accept without question.

-- Grammarians gained power over language (after battle with *qurrāʾ*).
-Icraab became of ideological importance.
+- Grammarians gained power over language (after battle with *qurrāʾ*). *iʿrāb* became of ideological importance.
 234-
   - Culminated with integration of correct language and law.

-- Icraab-ideology today: 235
+- *iʿrāb*-ideology today: 235

   > [the student] is constantly bombarded with it and made to believe that it is the key to the mastery of the language.
 His or her failure to master the system is considered a reflection of defective intelligence or lack of effort, and not due to the complexity and arbitrariness of the *I‘rāb* rules.